KeystoneHQ/Keystone-system/README.md

 Since the size of a single repo on github cannot exceed 5G, we put the code on AWS.
 You can access the code through this link:
 [keystone-system](https://keyst.one/contents/keystone_system.tar.gz)

-## Issues and PRs
-Please submit any issues [here](https://github.com/KeystoneHQ/keystone-system/issues).
-PRs are also welcome!

 ## License
 See the [LICENSE](LICENSE) file for details.